Solar Eclipse Corona

 4. Platforms and False Marketing

 Selling on Amazon, TikTok, or TEMU does not exempt a product from complying with the law.
-"Medical King" listings use claims like "NASA approved 2024".
-We warn our community that marketing is no substitute for independent and rigorous laboratory testing.
+"Medical King" listings use claims like "NASA 2024 approved".
+We warn our community that marketing is no substitute for rigorous independent laboratory testing.

-Marketing claims in the product listing ("NASA 2024") that seek to generate a false sense of security.
+Marketing claims on the product listing ("NASA 2024") seeking to generate a false sense of security.

 Health Warning: The Price of a Peek

-As editors of ECLIPSE SEGURO, our conclusion is that "Medical King" glasses are NOT safe and pose a serious risk of solar retinopathy.
+As editors of ECLIPSE SEGURO, our conclusion is that "Medical King" glasses are NOT safe and present a serious risk of solar retinopathy.

 When we look at the sun without adequate protection, ultraviolet rays damage the photoreceptor cells of the retina, specifically in the fovea.
 A recent study published in the Canadian Journal of Ophthalmology documented cases of permanent structural damage after the 2024 eclipse in people who looked at the sun without certified protection.
-Patients who observed the phenomenon for barely 30 seconds, or covering one eye with their hand, suffered the loss of the ellipsoid zone and cellular-level damage (Henle fibers) that resulted in irreversible blurry vision.
+Patients who observed the phenomenon for just 30 seconds, or covering one eye with their hand, suffered the loss of the ellipsoid zone and cellular-level damage (Henle fibers) resulting in irreversible blurred vision.

 Consult the ophthalmological report from the University of Montreal here: 2024 Clinical Study.